-I am a research scientist working at the intersection of predictive ecology, biodiversity conservation, and invasion ecology.
-My research examines how human-mediated processes and the data we rely shape what we think we know about global biodiversity patterns.
+I am a research scientist at the University of Konstanz, working at the intersection of predictive ecology, biodiversity conservation, and invasion science.
+My research examines how human-mediated processes and the data we rely on shape what we think we know about global biodiversity patterns.

-By combining large-scale biodiversity data, ecological theory, and reproducible workflows, my work aims to improve inference, prediction, and decision-making in conservation and invasion science under global change.
+By combining large-scale biodiversity data, ecological theory, and machine learning, my work aims to improve inference, prediction, and decision-making in conservation and invasion science under global change.
+My current research focuses on understanding and forecasting the distribution of alien species, and on developing quantitative methods to map and predict biodiversity patterns worldwide.

 Human-mediated biodiversity change